 Also here in May 2018, when I got the personalized license plate for one of my vehicles...

 We do have other animals / pets here, other than the chinchillas.
-We have two shetland sheepdogs (shelties) -- Kailey and Misty.
-We also have three prairie dogs (Shani, Summer, & Sunny), four adult crested geckos (and usually several of their hatchlings as well) and three corn snakes.
+We have several shetland sheepdogs (shelties) -- Kailey, Misty, Sky, Dutch (co-owned), and Roxy (co-owned).
+We also have two black-tailed prairie dogs (Shani & Summer), four adult crested geckos (and usually several of their hatchlings as well), two corn snakes, a red tail boa, a pac man frog, and a pixie frog.
 See pictures below.

 Here is our original sheltie, Kailey.
 She is a black-tipped sable.
 She was born April 23, 2008.
-She's now a senior with arthritis in her one paw, and on all sorts of joint meds, but we still love her to death!
+She's now a senior with arthritis in her one paw / wrist, and on all sorts of joint & prescription meds, but we still love her to death!
 She's like my own kid!
-Kailey does all sorts of tricks, and she often wins the local trick competitions!
+Kailey does all sorts of tricks, and when she was younger, she would often win the local trick competitions!

 While Shiloh never was one for beind held, he did LOVE his scritches.
 Tummy scratches were his favorite, and people flocked to pet him at our adoption events.